The Drive

 Day two was, thankfully, an easy and uneventful drive to Bakersfield.
 If you have ever driven the I-5 corridor through California's Central Valley, you know that "uneventful" is the best case scenario.
 It is a long, flat, straight shot through farmland that can be hypnotic for drivers, so we made sure to rotate driving duties and keep the caffeine flowing.

 We left Redding around 9:40 AM and arrived in Bakersfield at 4:45 PM, completing the leg in just under six hours.
-We chose to stay at the Residence Inn Bakersfield.

 Despite the fee, the room itself was excellent.
 We had a nice large suite with a full kitchen and a separate bedroom.
 When traveling with three dogs, having a door that closes between the "living area" and the "sleeping area" is a luxury.
 It let us organize our gear without tripping over dog beds.

-The continental breakfast was pretty good—standard hotel fare, but hot and fresh.
+The continental breakfast was pretty good — standard hotel fare, but hot and fresh.
 The one downside was that we didn't have a window overlooking the parking lot.
 Because we were traveling with a cargo carrier full of plants and a car full of personal belongings, we prefer to keep an eye on our vehicle.

-A Note on Security: We were still in the early stages of the trip and were very protective of the pups.
+We were still in the early stages of the trip and were very protective of the pups.
 Dinner that night was takeout pizza in the room because we were still afraid to leave them alone in a strange place.
 In hindsight, they would have been fine, but peace of mind is worth the price of a cold pizza.

 Thanks for stopping by and sharing!